Rapptz/discord.py/docs/api.rst

     :param last_pin: The latest message that was pinned as an aware datetime in UTC.
 Could be ``None``.
     :type last_pin: Optional[:class:`datetime.datetime`]

+.. function:: on_thread_delete(thread)
+              on_thread_create(thread)

+    Called whenever a thread is deleted or created.

+    Note that you can get the guild from :attr:`Thread.guild`.

+    This requires :attr:`Intents.guilds` to be enabled.

+    .. versionadded:: 2.0

+    :param thread: The thread that got created or deleted.
+    :type thread: :class:`Thread`

+.. function:: on_thread_update(before, after)

+    Called whenever a thread is updated.

+    This requires :attr:`Intents.guilds` to be enabled.

+    .. versionadded:: 2.0

+    :param before: The updated thread's old info.
+    :type before: :class:`Thread`
+    :param after: The updated thread's new info.
+    :type after: :class:`Thread`

 .. function:: on_guild_integrations_update(guild)

     Called whenever an integration is created, modified, or removed from a guild.